Our mission

 About eye-tracking

-Over the last 60 years, over 110 000 scientific articles have been written linking eye movement to neurological diseases
+Over the last 60 years, over 80 000 scientific articles have been written linking eye movement to neurological diseases

 Eye-tracking enables measurements and analysis, allowing neurologists to increase their diagnosis certainty in few minutes and have a better follow-up of the patients.
-This innovative technology can be used for the diagnosis of Parkinson’s disease and other neurological diseases.

 Latest news